meet the team

 Katie delahooke

-Katie is a second year PhD student, and joined the group following a combined Geology/Biology degree at the University of St. Andrews.
-She is investigating the palaeoecology of the smallest Ediacaran macrofossils (sub-3cm) from fossil assemblages in Newfoundland, Canada.
+Katie is a fourth year PhD student, and joined the group following a combined Geology/Biology degree at the University of St. Andrews.
+She is investigating aspects of the spatial palaeoecology of frondose taxa from fossil assemblages in Newfoundland, Canada, by using and developing a range of techniques including spatial point process analyses, computational fluid dynamics, and texture analyses.
 Katie is co-supervised by Dr Emily Mitchell (Cambridge), and funded by a NERC C-CLEAR DTP studentship.

 |